-You will probably be coming to the UK with a student visa that expires around 06 0ctober 2013, so you will need to extend your visa in order to be able to continue at Cardiff University on your degree course.
+You will probably come to the UK with a Tier 4 student visa for your pre-sessional course only.
+You will need to extend your visa in order to be able to continue to study at Cardiff University on your degree course.

-You will have a student visa with Cardiff University named as your Tier 4 sponsor and if you are staying with us for your degree, you will be able to send your visa application through the post and enrol on your new course without having to wait until you have received your new visa.
-This is very important as the application process can take a couple of months.
+You will already have a visa with Cardiff University named as your Tier 4 sponsor and, if you are staying with us for your degree, you will be able to submit your visa application and enrol on your new course without having to wait until you have received your new visa.
+This is important as the application process can take around 2 months.

 Can I get help to extend my student visa?

 Yes, you can submit your application through the University’s International Student Support service.
-We will help you prepare your application during your pre sessional course and we will send it off for you when it is ready.
-When you arrive at Cardiff University our International Student Advisers will meet with you to help you with your application.
+We will help you prepare your application during your pre-sessional course and we submit it for you when ready.
+Our International Student Advisers will come to one of your pre-sessional classes to explain the process.

 What documents do I need to bring with me from home?

-If your University or College has given you a copy of your degree in English, then this must be on their official letter-headed paper.
-This is very important because if it only has the University stamp and no other identifying details of your University, this will not be sufficient
+You can have your documents translated to this standard in the UK.
+If your University or College has given you a copy of your degree in English, this must be on their official letter-headed paper.
+This is very important because if it only has the University stamp and no other identifying details of your University, it will not be accepted.

-Remember, in order to get a visa for your degree course here at Cardiff you are going to have to provide ORIGINAL certificates as proof of your previous qualifications to UKBA, even though you may already have provided copies of them for the University
+Remember; in order to get a visa for your degree course here at Cardiff you have to provide ORIGINAL certificates as proof of your previous qualifications to the Home Office, even though you may have already provided copies of them for Cardiff University.

 How much money will I need to show?

-You will need to show either that you have already paid the first years’ fees for your degree course, or that you have this money available in a bank account.
+You will need to show either that you have already paid the first year’s tuition fees for your degree course, or that you have this money available in a bank account.

-You will also have to show that you have 9 months maintenance or living costs of
+You will also have to show that you have 9 months’ maintenance (living costs) of £7,380.

 How do I show that I have this money?

-This money can either be in your own bank account or your parent’s bank account and you will have to provide a bank statement covering a 28 day period to prove this.
+Whether you use statements from your own bank account or your parents’ bank account you will have to provide a bank statement covering a 28 day period to prove this.

-Money for your tuition fees and maintenance (living costs) must have been in the account for a minimum period of 28 days and during this time your balance must not have dropped below the right amount.
-If it has dropped below the right amount even for just 1 day, you do not meet the financial requirements and your student visa will be refused.
+Money for your tuition fees and maintenance (living costs) must have been in the account for a minimum period of 28 days and during this time the balance must not have dropped below the minimum amount.
+If it has dropped below the minimum amount even for just 1 day, you do not meet the financial requirements and your visa application will be refused.

-The bank statement must not be more than 1 month old at the time you submit it with your student visa application and must show:
+The bank statement must not be more than 31 days old at the time you submit it with your application.
+It must show:

-- Your name, or your parents/legal guardians name
+- Your name, or your parents’/legal guardians’ name/s

 - The account number